Dynamic-Capital/chatty-telly-bot/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+## Bot features

+- Content, announcements, and settings are stored in Supabase tables so updates can be made without redeploying code.
+- Edge functions (e.g., `telegram-bot`) handle callbacks from Telegram and read/write to Supabase.
+- Admins can edit or delete bot content directly from Telegram; changes are persisted to the database.

+## Branch protection

+The `main` branch contains the core, production-ready code and should be protected.
+Use the `work` branch for day‑to‑day development and merge through pull requests to avoid accidental overwrites.

 ## What technologies are used for this project?

 This project is built with: